Apostata/unity-2d-course/Coding_unity.md

 - `GetComponentInParent()`: This method is used to get the component of the object and its parent.
 - `GetComponents()`: This method is used to get all the components of the object.
 - [`IsTouching()`](./Object.IsTouching.md): This method is used to check if the object is touching another object.
+- [`FindObjectOfType()`](./Object.FindObjectOfType.md): This method is used to find an object of the specified type, from any scene.
+- `FindObjectsOfType()`: This method is used to find all objects of the specified type, from any scene.
+- `FindObjectWithTag()`: This method is used to find an object with the specified tag, from any scene.

 ## Rigidbody Methods